 5. You Need an Agent Who Specializes

-Perhaps the most important thing you should know about buying waterfront property in Shoreline is the importance of an agent who has extensive and recent experience with such properties in Shoreline.
+Perhaps the most important thing you should know about buying waterfront property in Seattle is the importance of an agent who has extensive and recent experience with such properties in Seattle.
 Even better would be a local real estate agent who specializes in waterfront properties.